-Interested in integrating Artificial Intelligence and Computer Science into your curriculum?
+Interested in integrating Artificial Intelligence and Future-Focused STEM into your curriculum?
 Discover endless learning possibilities of a Technology Professional Development course at the Engaging Minds in IT workshops!

 Event: Engaging Minds in IT